 I lived several decades on this planet before I ever heard anyone talk about phytonutrients.
 I knew the Greek word for plant was phyto, so I had a fair idea of what these things were once they came to my attention.
 But I had no idea why I should care about them.
-After all, if there were essential to human health, surely someone would have told me about them sooner!
+After all, if they were essential to human health, surely someone would have told me about them sooner!

 Phytonutrients refers to a collection of natural compounds that plants produce to promote their health and provide protection against germs, fungi, bugs, and other threats.
 You find phytonutrients in fruits, vegetables, whole grains, legumes, nuts, seeds, spices, and teas.
 While they’re not required for our survival, their presence in our diets proves beneficial.